Oceanity/firebot-ini/README.md

-# Starter Firebot Custom Script in Typescript
+# INI for Firebot

+This is a [Firebot](https://github.com/crowbartools/Firebot) Startup Script that adds the ability to read from and write to INI files.

 ### Setup